justb4/alpumapa.xyz/docs/src/index.md

 title: OpenStreetMap Workshop
 ---

-# alpumapa.xyz
+# Welcome to the OpenStreetMap Alpumapa Workshop!

 ![OpenTopoMap](assets/images/pres-front.jpg)

-## Welcome to the OpenStreetMap Alpumapa Workshop!

-[OpenStreetMap](https://openstreetmap.org), abbreviated as OSM, is a free, editable map of the entire world built by volunteers and released under an open content license (ODbL).
+[OpenStreetMap](https://openstreetmap.org), abbreviated as OSM from here, is a free, editable map of the entire world built by volunteers and released under an open content license (ODbL).
+OSM is sometimes called "The Wikipedia of Maps".

-OpenStreetMap encompasses at least three components:
+"OpenStreetMap" encompasses at least three components:

 - **The OSM Project**: methods, techniques, and tools (e.g., "Editors")
 - **The Data**: OSM data used to create maps, such as those on openstreetmap.org